Accounts Receivable (AR): Meaning, Process, and Examples

 What is Accounts Receivable (AR)?

-Accounts receivable refers to the money owing to a corporation for goods or services delivered but not yet paid.
+Accounts receivable is an accounting term for the money owing to a corporation for goods or services delivered but not yet paid.
 Once the invoice is sent, the amount is represented on the balance sheet as future cash flow, representing the expected payment from consumers.
 This is frequently seen in B2B deals where payment is not prompt.

 Managing accounts receivable is critical to a company’s liquidity and its financial health in the short term.
 While it represents future inflows rather than current cash, good AR management ensures timely collections, promotes healthy cash flow, and minimizes disruptions to normal business operations.